piepdx/pie-cookbook/drafts/community/community.md

 - You have to start with the ingredients your community has, but you don't need to follow the existing community momentum
 - You're allowed to bring different ingredients into the community, but the initial activity must start with existing assets
 - Some of your community assets may have never combined before (e.g., Portland startup community and W+K), but they're still both assets to be considered

+It is incredibly difficult to do virtual communities well.
+Not loosely affiliated social networks.
+Clearly folks have managed to do that.
+But communities.
+Actual interacting and collaborating communities.
+Groups of people who share common interests, work toward common goals, and support one another.

+In our experience, this kind of activity does not happen out in the ether.
+It happens somewhere.
+Physically and personally.
+Community, we believe, needs a place.

+And this has come into sharp relief as we've moved away from PIE being a physical presence.
+We've learned that not having a physical place weakens our connections and makes it more difficult to accomplish the things our community needs.
+We've learned that we underestimated the positive impact and community benefits of having an actual physical "place."

 ### 1. About ii.
 Format e.
 Definitions b.
 Community